McLaren M2B: Design

-The M2B was originally intended to be raced in a green and silver colour scheme designed by Michael Turner.
+The M2B was originally intended to be raced in a New Zealand's traditional racing colour scheme of green, black and silver designed by Michael Turner.
 However, short on money, the McLaren team made a financial deal with the makers of the film Grand Prix – a drama that included actual race footage – which involved the car being painted white with a green stripe (edged in silver) in order to represent the film's fictional Japanese "Yamura" team.